by Jim Edlund

 Areas to investigate include bays of larger lakes, river backwaters, and shorelines only a road crossing away from wetlands mixed with woods or pasture land.

-As Devils Lake guide Jason Feldner shares in the video above, Devils Lake, ND has a good frog-walleye bite that old-school anglers have kept on the down-low for years.
+Guide Jason Feldner says that Devils Lake, ND has a good frog-walleye bite that old-school anglers have kept on the down-low for years.
 The same deal applies to countless other lakes in the Dakotas and west-central MN.

 > Jason: “I typically look for cattail areas, which have a softer bottom and is where frogs are going to hibernate.
 If you see frogs crossing the road towards water, just follow them.